 Q: When and where is Camp Hobé summer camp?

-A: Camp Hobé summer camp is held each June.
+A: Camp Hobé summer camp is held each June (in-person) and July (virtual).
 Sessions are usually held the middle 2 weeks of the month, although the exact dates vary from year to year.
 We have four different sessions, grouped by camper age:

 - Kids Week (in-person camp): 7–11 years old, 5-day overnight program

 - Teen Week (in-person camp): 12–19 years old, 5-day overnight program

-A: Camp Hobé is held at the beautiful Camp Wapiti site, which is located just outside Tooele, Utah.
+A: Camp Hobé in-person summer camp is held at the beautiful Camp Wapiti site, which is located just outside Tooele, Utah.
 The campsite is approximately a 40-50 minute drive from downtown Salt Lake City.

 Q: How do I know that Camp Hobé summer camp is a good program?

-A: Camp Hobé has been accredited by the American Camp Association (ACA) for over 30 years.
+A: Camp Hobé has been accredited by the American Camp Association (ACA) since 1986.
 The ACA is the industry standard for best practices in camping programs.
 Accreditation means that our camp complies with up to 26 mandatory standards on critical health and safety concerns, as well as with 20 to 40 additional standards in each of 10 separate areas, including operations, facilities, staffing, programs, and aquatics.
 The accreditation process focuses on education and encourages camps to continually improve their programs.

 Camp Hobé has been designated as a Gold Ribbon Camp by the Children’s Oncology Camp Association International since 2011.
 This is the industry standard for best practices in oncology camping.
 In order to be a Gold Ribbon Camp, we must meet additional oncology- specific criteria beyond our ACA accreditation, including collaboration with our local children’s hospital.

 Q: How is our summer camp different from other patient support programs?

 A: Camp Hobé has a commitment to patients with cancer and similarly-treated disorders, and their siblings.
 We have set specific goals for how we want camp to help your children grow, including: